 Hotel and café WiFi is open and shared.
 NordVPN encrypts everything — banking, streaming, work — so no one on the same network can snoop.

 Multi-country trips through Southeast Asia have more moving parts.
-Ekta covers electronics, medical, and trip cancellation across the region.
+Heymondo covers medical, lost baggage, and trip cancellation — single-trip and annual plans.

 English-speaking driver, fixed price, name on a sign at arrivals.
 The single best way to start a long-haul trip.